Where to go and what to wear when you go iceskating at the Waterfront Winterland!

 Is there a minimum age for children on the main ice rink?

 No, but it is at the discretion of parents whether their children will enjoy the experience.
-Remember we have the Gower College NovICE rink for children too, and once they build their confidence they can transfer onto the main rink.
+Remember we have a children’s ice rink for younger skaters, and once they build their confidence they can transfer onto the main rink.

 However, children cannot transfer from the main rink to the children’s rink.